mukund084/mukund084/README.md

 ### Hi there!
 I am Mukund Rana 👋

-I'm a fourth-year Double Degree student @ UWaterloo and WLU for Mathematics and Business Administration interested in Data Science, Data Engineering and Machine Learning.
+I'm a fourth-year Double Degree student @ UWaterloo and WLU studying Mathematics and Business Administration.

 About Me
 - 📚 I’m currently learning Pytorch, Tensorflow, and Pyspark.